 Wake Forest University, founded in 1834, is a distinguished institution of higher education located in Winston-Salem, North Carolina.
 It comprises of an undergraduate college, a graduate school of arts and sciences, and several professional schools to include the School of Law, Wake Forest University School of Medicine, the Divinity School, and Babcock Graduate School of Management.

 Reynolda campus is situated on 340 acres, which also includes Reynolda Gardens and Reynolda Village for shopping, restaurants, and other services.
 About a mile from the campus is the acclaimed Graylyn International Conference Center, a 55-acre estate owned by the university.

 For activities on and off campus, Wake Forest University has an active student union which organizes campus activities to include concerts, Tuesday trivia, movie nights and weekend outings.
 In addition there are a variety of sports activities to include tennis, swimming, miles of jogging trails, and two state-of-the-art exercise centers.
 For spectators, Wake Forest plays a full schedule of Atlantic Coast Conference sports and both JD and LL.M. students participate in a variety of intramural club sports such as soccer and flag football.

 Wake Forest Law students are very active and involved on campus activities through the various student organizations.
 LL.M. students are eligible to join any of the Law School student organizations that interest them.

-For a map of Wake Forest University visit the Reynolda Campus Map.
+For a quick view of Wake Forest University visit the Reynolda Campus Map.